 Recently I’ve been playing with Home Assistant to automate various things throughout my house, and I definitely got carried away.
 Here’s a quick summary of some of my favourite automations throughout the house.

-Every morning, if I’m in the house, Home Assistant will send a message to my phone, and use Google Home’s broadcast feature to tell me a summary for the day, including the weather outside, the temperature inside the house, and how long it will take me to get to work, so I know if I have to leave early or not.
-I’m planning on adding more information to this summary, including daily events.
+Every morning, if I’m in the house, Home Assistant will send a message to my phone, and use the Google Home’s broadcast feature to tell me a summary for the day.
+This includes the weather outside, the temperature inside the house, and how long it will take me to get to work, so I know if I have to leave early or not.
+Other times, depending on the day, it’ll inform me of events and remind me to do things like putting the bin out when it is about to be collected.
+I’m planning on adding more information to this summary as time goes on.

-I purchased a Xiaomi Magic Cube for £8 and it’s brilliant.
+I purchased a Xiaomi Magic Cube for £8 and it’s ridiculous and brilliant.
 The cube features gestures which can trigger actions, here’s a couple that I have set up so far:

 - Rotate - Turn the TV volume up or down